Skip to content

 Guide

-Acmebot automates ACME SSL/TLS certificate issuance and renewal on Microsoft Azure.
-It runs as an Azure Functions app, proves domain ownership with DNS-01 challenges, and stores the issued certificates in Azure Key Vault.
+Acmebot automates ACME SSL/TLS certificate issuance and ARI-aware renewal on Microsoft Azure.
+It runs as a Function App, proves domain ownership with DNS-01 challenges, and stores private keys and issued certificates in Azure Key Vault.

-Use this guide to deploy Acmebot, connect a DNS provider, issue certificates from the dashboard, and operate renewals safely over time.
+Use this guide to deploy Acmebot, connect DNS providers, issue certificates from the dashboard, and operate certificate-level renewals over time.

 What Acmebot Does

-• Registers and maintains an ACME account for the configured certificate authority.
+• Registers and maintains an ACME account for the configured certificate authority (CA).

 • Creates ACME orders for zone apex, wildcard, and multi-domain certificates.